unifiedstreaming/fmp4-ingest/ingest_spec.md

 This specification uses the following terminology.

-ISO BMFF: ISO BMFF in this document refers to part 12 of the ISO/IEC specification which describes the ISO Base media file format and the box structures related in this file format [3].
+ISO BMFF: ISO BMFF refers to the file/data formatting described in [3].

 **Ftyp**: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media stream file brand.